Salaamun alaykum, dear readers!

 The story starts when Abraham had a dream of the slaughter, then he asked his son Ismael, and both of them believed that this was a command that came from God.
 However, right before the slaughter was about to take place, God intervened to save Ismael, and to save Abraham from committing a grave slaughter.

 Abraham was a good-doer, and a prophet of God, thus God felt he deserved to be saved from committing an act under the belief that God ordered it, when in fact God never ordered it.
-Hence, God said, “Indeed, We thus reward the good-doers.”
-Saving the prophet Abraham from Satan’s deceptive dream was his reward for being one of God’s good servants.
+Hence, after saving Abraham, God said, “Indeed, We thus reward the good-doers.”
+Saving the prophet Abraham from losing his son due to Satan’s deceptive dream was his reward for being one of God’s good servants, and for being someone who is willing to sacrifice everything he loves if he thought God told him to do it.

 Here is what the Quran states on this matter: